iogisdaki/VoiceControlledArduino/README.md

 The sound classifier is implemented using the p5 and ml5 libs which as you see are linked in index.html.
 Im using CDN links so no need to download anything.

 You need to have node installed.
 Im using the express lib and the johnny-five lib.
-<br>To download these dependencies run
+<br>To download these dependencies, inside the folder of this package, run
 ```
 sudo npm install
 ```